Students around Maine are helping their local historical societies, public libraries, archives, and museums contribute to the Maine Memory Network.

 Would your historical society like help getting its collections into Maine Memory?

 Would you like your students to put their computer skills to good use, and to see your community better represented in Maine Memory?

 If so, contact us and we can help develop a project that fits the needs, interests, and issues of your community.
 We provide extensive training and support to all participating parties.

-For examples of student scanning projects, visit our Community Gallery.
+For examples of student digitizing projects, see Examples of Projects.

 Interested in starting a project in your community?